Huotes/CommitMaker/README.md

 A UDP packet walks into a bar.
 The bartender doesn't acknowledge him.

 Chuck Norris once participated in the running of the bulls.
 He walked.

+A foo walks into a bar, takes a look around and says 'Hello World!'.